OpenSRProject/OpenStarRuler-Launchpad/README.md

 In order to run this application, you must first have a computer with all of the following:

-- Java Runtime Environment 1.8 or newer (Also known as Java 8)
+- Java Runtime Environment 1.8 (also known as Java 8)
-- JavaFX (or OpenJavaFX, if using OpenJDK) compatible with Java 8 - when in doubt, you can probably go for the latest release
+- JavaFX (or OpenJavaFX, if using OpenJDK) binaries compatible with Java 8
 - An Internet connection

 The current .zip download contains the following file structure: